Walton County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-You can also opt for a bench trial, where the judge makes the decision.
-A jury trial is often preferred in DUI cases, as it introduces an element of reasonable doubt.
+- Jury vs. bench trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of your peers decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, questioning the administration of field sobriety tests, and presenting evidence that you were not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the officer lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Walton, GA